-- i. the disposal of equity interests in Jinzhong Development Zone Development and Construction Group Co.
-Ltd will be completed in the first half of 2024 and the payment of the consideration will be settled in accordance with the equity transfer agreement; - ii. the lenders in respect of the borrowings that have the rights to demand for immediate repayment will not exercise their rights to demand immediate repayment of the relevant loans or prior to their scheduled contractual repayment dates; - iii. lenders of other loans with maturity dates due during the Forecast Period will extend their maturity dates and will not demand partial or full repayment of the loans; and - iv. the core business operation, asset based of the Group and the market conditions in which the Group operates and/or invests in will not differ materiality from those of present.
+- i. the lenders in respect of the borrowings that have the rights to demand for immediate repayment will not exercise their rights to demand immediate repayment of the relevant loans or prior to their scheduled contractual repayment dates; - the Group will be able to renew the existing borrowings that the maturity dates due during the Forecast Period; - iii. the Company would receive the land development cost recoverable (detailed in note 23(b)) in accordance with the expected repayment schedule; and iv. the market conditions in which the Group operates and/or invests in would not deteriorate materially from those of the present.